eduk8s-tests/lab-tkg-aws-installer/README.md

 your local docker service.
 For this to work, if you are using Docker Desktop on macoOS or Windows, your local docker service must be configured with at least 6 GB of memory and that amount of memory should be available for use.
+If running on Linux, your host needs to have that amount of memory available.

 When running ``docker-compose`` there are two different configuration files to choose from depending on the platform you are using.
 These are:

 * ``docker-compose-bridge.yaml`` - Sets docker network mode to ``bridge``.
     Must be used if running the installer on macOS or Windows (WSL 2) with Docker Desktop.
-The port 10080 needs to be available on the host.
+The port 10080 needs to be available on the host which docker runs.
 * ``docker-compose-host.yaml`` - Sets docker network mode to ``host``.
     Must be used if running the installer on Linux.
-The ports 10080, 10082, 11111 and 8080 must be available on the host.
+The ports 10080, 10082, 11111 and 8080 must be available on the host docker runs.

 Use the configuration file that applies to for your platform in the commands below.